espenabr/tangible-gpt/README.md

 # gpt-chat-semiautomation
-Tools for semi-automating interacting with OpenAI's chat completion API
+Tools for semi-automating interaction with OpenAI's chat completion API